cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Dev Log: Cybers bi-weekly Congress report
 - Discipline: A type of game in the Game of Links.
 I.E. amount of links submitted (in sports referring to a sport discipline, i.e. running)
 - Distribution: The process of placing tokens into the hands of the donators, inventors, participants of the game and other users
-- Distribution Games: Game of Links, Game of Thornes and cyber~Auction.
-All of which are in place to fulfil a certain role, but primarily to achieve a better starting distribution of the tokens
+- Distribution Games: Game of Links and cyber~Auction.
+They fulfil a certain role, but primarily are in place to achieve a better starting distribution of the tokens
 - DNS: Domain Name System.
 A web2 system where domain names are registered to a certain user
 - Donations: The process where a user sends ATOM or ETH to cyber~Congress or Foundation
 - dot~Cyber: The developer's name of cyber.page